Conformal field theory for annulus SLE: partition functions and martingale-observables: Eguchi-Ooguri and Ward's equations

-In this subsection, we derive Ward's equations (Theorem~\ref{Ward eq_main}) in terms of a stress tensor, Lie derivative operator and the modular parameter.
-Later, we combine these equations with the level two degeneracy equations for the one-leg operator to derive BPZ-Cardy equations, which reveal the relation between CFT and SLE theory.
+In this subsection we derive Ward's equations (Theorem~\ref{Thm_Ward}) in terms of a stress tensor, Lie derivative operator and the modular parameter.
+Later, we combine these equations with the level two degeneracy equations for the one-leg operator to derive BPZ equations.